What is a miscarriage?

 Causes in the first 12 weeks of pregnancy

-A problem with your baby, such as a birth defect or an inherited disorder
+A problem with the fetus, such as a birth defect or an inherited disorder

-Sometimes the baby has a defect that is so severe that the baby (fetus) can't live more than a month or two inside you.
+Sometimes the fetus has a defect that is so severe that the fetus can't live more than a month or two inside you.
 A severe defect causes most miscarriages in the first 12 weeks of pregnancy.